 Sparkbox was able to work alongside KUB’s own development team—facilitating architecture discussions, supplementing development efforts, and mentoring their team.
 This co-development arrangement gave us an opportunity to immerse the KUB team in our development processes, principles, and tools, which ultimately created a solid site, but more importantly, fostered a team that will continually work to build a better web.
-While developing systems and pattern libraries to give a busy IT organization the tools needed to efficiently maintain a large site, we were able to pair with, mentor, and guide an already strong development team.
+While developing systems to give a busy IT organization the tools needed to efficiently maintain a large site, we were able to pair with, mentor, and guide an already strong development team.

 Large Utility Meets Web Agency

 Organizations bring their own culture, habits, and patterns to their work—it’s inevitable.
 Factors such as size, region, technologies, tools, structure, and background influence each team differently and affect how the humans in those teams interact and, inevitably, build software.
 When KUB asked our team to come alongside theirs to architect, develop, and mentor them, we needed to keep all these factors in mind to bridge not only the geographical gap but also to build a connection between teams.

 Choosing the Right Tools for the Client